shawngraham/5706-source/content/docs/syllabus/introduction.md

 This list is surely only going to grow, but to start with -

-- Rob Blades
+- Rob Blades for help with tutorial writing
-- Chantal Brousseau
+- Chantal Brousseau for help with tutorial and notebook writing
-- Quinn Dombrowski
+- Quinn Dombrowski who has road-tested more versions of the CYOA than is probably healthy
+- Katherine Davidson for compiling the various resources into a singl [zotero library!](https://www.zotero.org/groups/4311532/carleton_university_hist_5706/library)